 As your cat reaches the terminal stage of a disease you will need to give him extra love, care and attention.
 Again, how he is treated depends on the condition, many cats remain somewhat independent right up until the end.
 But the pet owner must make allowances where possible.

-Placing the litter trays and food bowls in an easy to access area is a must.
+- Placing the litter trays and food bowls in an easy to access area is a must.
 It is not helpful if your sick and dying cat has to traipse up two flights of stairs to have a drink or go to the toilet.
 Easy access is a must.

-Very unwell cats, especially senior cats are often not as good at maintaining body temperature.
+- Very unwell cats, especially senior cats are often not as good at maintaining body temperature.
 Make sure your cat has a warm and comfortable place to rest.
 It should be easy to clean as very sick animals often have elimination problems.

-Give him the option of where to sleep.
+- Give him the option of where to sleep.
 He may prefer to sleep in the lounge room close to his human companions or he may prefer to sleep in a quiet spot elsewhere in the house.
 Let your cat be the guide.
 Now is not the time to be fussy about where your cat sleeps, not in his final days or weeks.

 I've always just known when the time was right.
-In all cases my cats would withdraw from me and spend all day sleeping, restlessly.
-They seem to have a blank look in there eyes.
+In all cases, my cats would withdraw from me and spend all day sleeping, restlessly.
+They seem to have a blank look in their eyes.

-I've always asked my vet, just incase he thinks there is a chance the cat will rally, but inevitably the choice has been made to euthanise.
-It is a quick and pain free exit and the kindest thing to do once your cat nears the end.
+I've always asked my vet, just in case he thinks there is a chance the cat will rally, but inevitably the choice has been made to euthanise.
+It is a quick and pain-free exit and the kindest thing to do once your cat nears the end.
 Prolonging life for a few days or weeks is not kind to your cat if he is suffering.

 Phoning ahead of time is recommended so that your cat can be euthanised during a quite period.
 Either at the beginning or the end of the day is best.
 Some veterinarians offer the option to come to your home and euthanise, this option is recommended if possible.